RahvinCode/Herald/README.md

 # Herald

+# Update 8/13/26 - For Mirdain gearswap users, or those looking for an enhanced gearswap that is optimized for multiboxing, see the my gearswap repository for Herald and more integrated directly into a single gearswap include.
+It uses your job files without external addon-specific gear files or intricate setup.
+If you're still on Kinematics or Selendrile and you're multiboxing, this is for you.
+If you just want the Herald addon, it works great.
+Enjoy.

-An open-source Final Fantasy XI Windower addon designed for multiboxers to track spellcasts and job abilities across locally connected game sessions, instantly swapping characters into specialized "received-buff" gear sets.
+Herald is an open-source Final Fantasy XI Windower addon designed for multiboxers to track spellcasts and job abilities across locally connected game sessions, instantly swapping characters into specialized "received-buff" gear sets.

 ## Overview
 When managing multiple characters simultaneously, manually swapping specialized equipment to receive optimization bonuses (such as `sets.Phalanx_Received` or `sets.Cursna_Received`) is impractical.
 Addons such as React and gearswap systems such as Selendrile's rely on deprecated action packets that take 600 ms or more to register that a cast has started.
 With moderate fast cast, this means that your character will be equipping gear after the spell lands, making the swap pointless.